chandlerben/Blockchain/README.md

 # Block-Chain-Python

 Creating a blockchain-style miner and wallet viewer to learn blockchain and cryptocurrency concepts.
+The project has been split into three folders:

 **Client-Mining**